hebr3/597C1-Cryptography/MCS597C-Syllabus.md

 ## Students with Disabilities Requiring Reasonable Accommodations

-Students with disabilities who require reasonable accommodations must be approved for services by providing appropriate and recent documentation to the Office of Disable Student Services (DSS).
-This office is located in Craven Hall 4300, and can be contacted by phone at (760) 750-4905, or TTY (760) 750-4909.
-Students authorized by DSS to receive reasonable accommodations should contact me via email or phone in order to discuss the accommodations.
+Students with disabilities who require reasonable accommodations must be approved for services by providing appropriate and recent documentation to the Disability Support Services (DSS) Office.
+This office is located in Craven Hall 4300, and can be contacted by phone at (760) 750-4905, or TTY (760) 750-4909, and by email sent to dss@csusm.edu.
+Students authorized by DSS to receive reasonable accommodations should meet with me during my office hours in order to ensure confidentiality.

 ## Grading Standard